deta/cloud-docs/docs/home.md

 Deta is a micro-cloud crafted with the developer and user experience at heart.

-It is our mission is to dramatically reduce the gap between ideas and working cloud applications.
+It is our mission to dramatically reduce the gap between ideas and working cloud applications.

 #### Resources